Skip to main content

 Trapp Family Lodge

-Among the town’s most celebrated accommodations is the Trapp Family Lodge, operated by the von Trapp family memorialized The Sound of Music.
-After relocating to Vermont, the family began hosting guests at their Stowe-based chalet in 1950 – and today, the Trapp Family Lodge features a range of accommodations, including villas, guest houses, and rooms at the main lodge.
 The 2,500-acre resort is also a playground for outdoor lovers, with more than 60 miles of hiking and mountain biking trails.
 Post-adventure, the resort also offers plenty of places to grab a beer and a bite, including a formal dining room, and trail-accessible Bierhall Restaurant serving lunch and dinner, and pouring Austrian and German-style beers crafted at the resort’s von Trapp Brewery.

-Tälta Mountain Lodge
+Tälta Lodge

-For visitors planning a vacation-inspired by Stowe’s outdoor adventure scene, the stylish Tälta Mountain Lodge is a strategic basecamp.
+For visitors planning a vacation-inspired by Stowe’s outdoor adventure scene, the stylish Tälta Lodge is a strategic basecamp.
 Situated beside the West Branch Little River, the lodge offers everything from standard king rooms to bunks perfect for groups, along with plenty of thoughtful touches for outdoor lovers hauling gear, including bike storage, ski lockers, and boot drying rooms.
 And, post-adventure, there’s a sauna and indoor pool, perfect for relaxing after a day on the slopes.

 Field Guide Lodge